Columbia, Mississippi: Education

-The city of Columbia is served by the Columbia School District, with Columbia High School as the public high school.
-Prior to January 1970, black students were educated in a separate system with sub-par facilities, including John J. Jefferson High school, which became the middle school in January of 1970 when the schools were integrated.
+Almost all of the city of Columbia is within the Columbia School District, with Columbia High School as the public high school.
+Prior to January 1970, black students were educated in a separate system with sub-par facilities, including John J. Jefferson High school, which became the middle school in January 1970 when the schools were integrated.
 White politicians called for a public boycott of the school system.
 At that time, around 100 white students left the public school system to attend the newly founded whites-only Columbia Academy, which was created in September 1969 as a segregation academy to avoid racial integration.
 A few students also left to attend Improve Academy, another segregation academy founded by the Improve Baptist Church.

-There are also two other public schools that are in Columbia, East Marion High School and West Marion High School.
-Both of these schools are under the same district called Marion County Schools.
-East Marion High school is located just outside of town on the East side of the Pearl River, while West Marion is located on the West side of the Pearl River in Foxworth.
+A small portion of the city limits is within the Marion County School District.
+There are also two other public schools that are in the county, East Marion High School and West Marion High School.
+Both of these schools are under the Marion County School District.
+East Marion High school is located just outside of the Columbia city limits on the East side of the Pearl River, and it has a Columbia postal address, while West Marion is located on the West side of the Pearl River next to Foxworth.
 East Marion is one largely connected building that houses grades K-12, but West Marion has a primary school as well as a high school.

+Marion County is in the service area of Pearl River Community College.